krozzi/SongSage/README.md

 # SpotiPal
-A song recommendation engine specifically made for spotify.
+A song recommendation engine specifically made for Spotify.